nightscout/Trio/README.md

 Instructions in greater detail, but not Open-iAPS-specific:
 https://loopkit.github.io/loopdocs/gh-actions/gh-overview/

-## Please understand that iAPS is:
+## Please understand that Open-iAPS is:
 - highly experimental and evolving rapidly.
 - not CE or FDA approved for therapy.